Doing Business in Tanzania

 - Islam (35%, Sunni Muslim) - Fiqh (Islamic Jurisprudence):

-Tanzania belongs to the East African Economic Area
+Tanzania belongs to the East African Economic Area of the African Civilisation.

 - Tanzania is a frontier market.